SOUND

 Examples of SOUND in Sentences

-Here are examples of SOUND being used in conversations:
+Here are examples of SOUND in conversations:

 • Tony: Have you met Claire?
 Isn't she SOUND?